sporto/elm-tutorial/070_routing/player_edit_view.md

 ```

-This view show a form with player's:
+This view show a form with the player's:

 - level
 - name